 How to sell Tiffany Jewelry

-Make sure you get the best price when you resell your Tiffany Jewelry
+Make sure you get the best price when selling Tiffany Jewelry

 Tiffany and Co is some of the most beautifully designed and crafted jewelry in the world.
 Since it was founded in 1837, ‘Tiffany’ has focused on selling only the highest quality diamonds and providing a beautiful experience when shopping.

 But tastes and circumstances change and we don’t need to hold on to our Tiffany & Co. jewelry forever.

 If you are looking to sell Tiffany & co. jewelry and want to make sure that you get the fairest price for your piece, this blog will show you how.

 The bottom line when selling your Tiffany & Co. jewelry:

 The key to getting the most when you are reselling your Tiffany jewelry is to work with someone who knows the true value of the jewelry and eliminate as many layers as possible between you and the buyer.

 Auction houses, online marketplaces, etc act as middlemen and take a cut, reducing the amount they will pay you.